 I love pork chops!
 Do you remember the commercials saying pork was the “other white meat”?
 I do!
-I have a tendency to forget all about making pork chops, but they are inexpensive, at least the ones I get, quick cooking and so yummy.
+I have a tendency to forget all about making pork chops.
+But these crispy pork chops are inexpensive, cook quickly, and are so yummy.
 Every week when I plan my menu, I try to incorporate as much variety as I can.
 That way, you’re not eating chicken every day, which I could do very easily.
-I try to have at least one beef, pork and another type of meat or even meatless options throughout the week.
+I try to have at least one beef, pork, and another type of meat or even meatless option throughout the week.
 Who wants to eat the same thing every night?
 Not my family!

 Crispy Breaded Pork Chops

 Crispy, crunchy breaded pork chops that only take minutes to cook with a gluten-free option.